hi-Kartik2004/php-login-auth/README.md

 # Temporary Credentials
-if you want to try out the login system temperary login usernames and passwords are present below :
+if you want to try out the login system temporary login usernames and passwords are present below :

 test email is : test@gmail.com